Change Management - Invesco

 We Invesco is one of the world’s most respected Asset Management companies with offices in most major countries.
 Headquartered in Houston, Texas, its UK business had three buildings: at Portman Square and Finsbury Square in London and Henley in Oxfordshire.

 When an opportunity arose for Invesco to relocate from its office at Finsbury Square to a newly refurbished building at 125 London Wall in the City of London, Denise Harrison, Invesco’s Global Head of Real Estate decided to take it.

 Our first task was to answer some fundamental questions.
-What kind of workplace would be most suited to Invesco’s culture and functions?
+What kind of workplace would be most suited to support the culture of Invesco and its business functions?
 Which working practices would be most appropriate to the different units within the organisation?
 How much space would be needed?
-Would Invesco’s technology platform support different ways of working?
-How radical could the new arrangements be, given Invesco’s conservative culture.
+Would Invesco and its technology platform support different ways of working?
+How radical could the new arrangements be, given the conservative culture of Invesco.

 From all this data we developed a Workplace Proposition, which set out the options for a range of increasingly radical working practices.
 This included the nature, number and location of spaces needed to support the organisation, the infrastructure needed and the process needed to get everyone on board with changes in working practices.

 We then held a series of meetings and workshops with Invesco’s senior leaders to explain the Workplace Proposition, answer their questions and help them work out what they would need to do (with our help) to prepare their people for the changes that were to come.
 Of course there were some leaders who found the changes challenging, so in these cases we supported Denise and her team in engaging with these leaders, advising on the politics and organising visits to other organisations and bringing in external speakers from other organisations to explain their stories.